sonatype-nexus-community/scan-gradle-plugin/README.md

     stage = 'build' // build is used if omitted allConfigurations = false // if true includes the dependencies in all resolvable configurations.
 By default is false, meaning only 'compileClasspath', 'runtimeClasspath', 'releaseCompileClasspath' and 'releaseRuntimeClasspath' are considered resultFilePath = 'results.json' // Optional.
-JSON file containing results of the evaluation }
+JSON file containing results of the evaluation modulesExcluded = ['module-1', 'module-2'] // Optional.
+For multi-module projects, the names of the sub-modules that are not wanted to be scanned and evaluated.
+}
 ```
 - Open Terminal on the project's root and run `./gradlew nexusIQScan`